adnanioricce/DHsys/README.md

 The following is required to build and run the project:

-- .Net Core sdk 3.1 or Higher
+- .NET sdk 6 or Higher
 - Postgresql 10 or higher

 If you have the requirements, just follow the steps: